Jeff BrookmanHead Coach

 Office Phone: (864) 231-2022

-RJ McClure is in his first season as an assistant coach with the Trojans.
+RJ McClure is in his second season as an assistant coach with the Trojans.

 McClure, a former standout guard at Lenoir-Rhyne, led the Bears in scoring (17.7 ppg) and 3-point field goals (77) last season, while being selected to the 2013-14 All-South Atlantic Conference Second Team.
 The native of Canton, N.C., also set the single-game league record for points (52) and the single-game school record for three-pointers made (12) last January at Newberry.
 In his final home contest for L-R, McClure finished with a game-high 25 points and became the 51st player in school history to score 1,000 points.